Level 1 – Foundation Phase

 What This Session Focuses On

-This session supports your Weeks 1–4 workouts by helping to develop:
+This session supports your Weeks 1 – 4 training by helping you:

 This is not a high-intensity workout.

-It is designed to help you move better, feel better, and recover well.
+It’s designed to help you move better, feel better, and stay consistent.

 You may complete this session: